netdata/kernel-collector/README.md

 `p*.o`: eBPF programs used with entry mode, this is the default mode.
 `r*.o`: eBPF programs used with return mode.

-These files have to be copied to `/usr/libexec/netdata/plugins.d` for the collector to be able to access them.
+These files have to be copied to your plugins directory, which is usually at `/usr/libexec/netdata/plugins.d/`, for the collector to be able to access them.
 After this you can start the new collector `ebpf_program.plugin`.

 ## Releasing